flexxxxer/WindowsSandbox-ConfigsAndScripts/README.md

 </Configuration>
 ```
 In this case, there are two HostFolder tags:
-1. `<HostFolder>C:\Users\%USERNAME%\WindowsSandbox-ConfigsAndScripts</HostFolder>`
+1. `<HostFolder>C:\Users\flexer\WindowsSandbox-ConfigsAndScripts</HostFolder>`
 Specifies the repository folder on the host machine to share into the sandbox.
 In this case, we specify our repository folder with the necessary scripts to run it in the `<Command>` tag.
+The folder must already exist on the host, or the container will fail to start.
 `<SandboxFolder>C:\Users\WDAGUtilityAccount\Desktop\WindowsSandbox-ConfigsAndScripts</SandboxFolder>`
 Specifies the destination in the sandbox to map the folder to.
 If the folder doesn't exist, it will be created.
-2. `<HostFolder>C:\Users\%USERNAME%\Downloads</HostFolder>` shows an example of sharing a user folder, such as Downloads, in a sandbox.
-The folder must already exist on the host, or the container will fail to start.
-If the `<SandboxFolder>` tag is not specified, the folder will be created on the desktop. `%USERNAME%` will get the name of the current user who running the *.wsb file of this repository.
+2. `<HostFolder>C:\Users\flexer\Downloads</HostFolder>` shows an example of sharing a user folder, such as Downloads, in a sandbox.
+If the `<SandboxFolder>` tag is not specified, the folder will be created on the desktop.

 `<ReadOnly>true</ReadOnly>`
 If true, the shared folder is read-only accessible from the container.
 The default value is false.